-Following our article on e-signature earlier in the year, we have been reflecting on the challenges for executing agreements in a “socially distanced” world.
+Following our article on e-signatures earlier in the year, we have been reflecting on the challenges for executing agreements in a “socially distanced” world.
 One such challenge relates to the practicalities of getting signatures witnessed.
 In this article we review who makes a suitable witness for signatures and how to navigate the witnessing requirements under English law.

 When is a witness required?